sambacha/refarch-kc-ms/fleet-ms/README.md

       <feature>openapi-3.0</feature>
       <feature>restConnector-2.0</feature>
 ```
-Once the server is restarted, we first go to http://localhost:9080/api/explorer to access the API definitions and be able to test it:
+Once the server is restarted, we first go to http://localhost:9080/api/explorer to access the API definitions and even we are able to test it:

 ![](docs/fleets-api.png)

 A summary of the operations defined for this simulator are:

  | API | Description |
  | --- | --- |